 As I mentioned, Australian Aboriginal people were ‘in short supply’.
 Our school’s one Aboriginal girl was so popular it was hard to get any time with her for a chat or a game.
 One year our class was taken into town to see a Pitjantjatjara art exhibition, and it was one of the highlights of my education.
 Shyly exchanging smiles with equally shy kids from the deserts of the Great Australian Bight, who had not seen white people before, was quite a thrill, and outshone the art itself.
 However I and other kids in my class began to incorporate elements and styles from Aboriginal art into our own artworks.
 I went hunting for coloured clays, sifting them, and experimenting with natural paints.
 Like many other fifth generation Aussies, I have some Aboriginal in my ancestry and took to the art “like a duck to water”.

 There was quite a mix of religions in school too, with a preponderance of Christian types.
 Thursdays the whole school had “Religious Instruction” known as RI, when all the kids were sent off to classes with teachers of their own religion.
 No-one came out of those classes attacking anyone else or separating themselves with arrogance or superiority.
 I do remember there being some insulting chants about Catholicism going around, that originated with a few parents who’d been through religious persecution at some point.
 But we kids didn’t feel that for ourselves.
-Interestingly, practically all the kids hated RI and just wanted to be all the same and all friends playing together and not different or separated by anything.
+Interestingly, practically all the kids hated RI and just wanted to play together irrespective of apparent differences.

 Settling in together